edsoncudjoe/PyKo/README.md

 ====

 A small Python script to download YouTube videos fast and easy.
+Launch by calling the program from the command line.

+	python PyKo.py

 If you provide your own improvements to the code, please make sure to document them!